Emmanuel-Develops/crud-graphql-mongodb-react-typescript-chakra/README.md

-# A simple Project Management APp with CRUD functionality built with GraphQL
+# A simple Project Management App with CRUD functionality built with GraphQL

 ## WHY